In this lab you will learn to use spot ID characters and dichotomous keys for identifying specimens in the major orders of insects.

 3. Use a Dichotomous Key for identifying insects to order.

 Occasionally you will find an insect that’s hard to identify because it doesn’t seem to “fit a pattern” or else the spot ID characters are ambiguous.
 In such a case you will need to “key out” the insect using a stepwise logic tool called a Dichotomous Key.
 This is a series of paired statements or descriptions that are designed to gradually narrow down the field of possibilities until a conclusion is reached.
 Each step in the process involves a choice between two (sometimes more) alternatives.
-If you have never used a dichotomous key, you may wish to learn more about how they work at:
+If you have never used a dichotomous key, you can learn more about how they work by watching the video at:

 A dichotomous key to the orders of insects begins on page 40 of How to Know the Insects by Bland and Jaques.
 Practice with this key on a few “easy” specimens until you understand how it works.